Blind Interviews and Artifical Intelligence

 In a competitive job market, it is important to engage candidates from the outset.
 Not being able to develop a relationship with an employee of a company from the outset or be able to ask questions about the job they are applying to can often mean the company loses a best candidate to a competitor who offers a much more personalised and human recruitment experience.

 We asked some of our clients what their view was of blind interviews using AI.
 The feedback was mixed.
 Some of our global clients are already using blind interviews to open up the pool of candidates and help them select graduates for their positions.
-The majority of clients we asked (over 82%) are hesitant, especially for low volume hires (less than 5 heads) They believe that, in the case of needing an experienced candidate, where there is a shortage of skills due to an increase in competition and the overall reduced availability of applicants, getting a strong buy in using a personalised recruitment experience is key form the very start.
+The majority of clients we asked (over 82%) are hesitant, especially for low volume hires (less than 5 heads) They believe that, in the case of needing an experienced candidate, where there is a shortage of skills due to an increase in competition and the overall reduced availability of applicants, getting a strong buy in using a personalised recruitment experience is key from the very start.
 The only way to do this is by involving their employees in the process from the outset.

 If you want to learn more about any of the above then contact us here